solana-labs/solana/docs/src/running-validator/vote-accounts.md

 This page describes how to set up an on-chain _vote account_.
 Creating a vote account is needed if you plan to run a validator node on Solana.

+## Summary
+The vote account itself is just a shell.
+You won't need to use its private key once  you have generated the public key.
+The most powerful keypair that controls the vote account is the withdraw authority.
+The withdraw authority keypair is best kept in a "cold wallet", that is probably best to be a hardware wallet.

 ## Create a Vote Account

 A vote account can be created with the